aymericbeaumet/run/docs/user-guide/modes.md

 mode = "parallel"
 ```

+## Tmux

-The commands are executed in parallel.
+The commands are executed in individual tmux panes.
 No command execution will be blocked.

-## Tmux

 ```bash
 $ run -m tmux